 The disgruntled will say how it's not fair other people are able to escape the rat race early with their six-figure salaries.
 Instead of seeing the various wealth target figures by age in Buy This, Not That as a motivator, some will just throw their hands up in the air and just give up.

-News flash!
-Nothing good comes easy!
-You're either going to bitch and moan about why life is not fair or you're going to do something to better your situation.
-In a world where you can only depend on yourself for retirement, having a weak money mindset is devastating for your financial future.
+The reality is nothing good comes easy!
+You're either going to complain about why life is not fair or you're going to do something to better your situation.
+Always choose the latter.

 Achieving Financial Independence On A Modest Income